cswasif/ConnectAPI/README.md

 ## API Endpoints

 ### GET /raw-schedule
-Fetches the current schedule using the most recent valid token.
+Fetches the current schedule using the most recent valid token, or falls back to the latest cached schedule if no valid token is available.

 - No authentication required
 - Returns schedule data in JSON format